Chieze-Franklin/Bolt.js-Book/extensions.md

 3. Actions
 4. Files

+Only views are currently supported.

 ### A Little Tip for You

-One day we may allow apps to specify external endpoints \(endpoints defined on actual web services/websites\) in extensions.
+One day Bolt may allow apps to specify external endpoints \(endpoints defined on actual web services/websites\) in extensions.